 Seek Immediate Medical Attention

 The priority after a workplace accident should always be to seek medical attention.
-This may involve calling an ambulance if necessary.
+In some cases, this means calling an ambulance.
 Immediate medical care ensures the proper treatment of your injury, prevents further complications, and establishes a clear timeline of events.
-Additionally, it documents your condition, which can be beneficial when filing a workers’ compensation claim.

 Follow your healthcare provider’s recommendations for follow-up care and treatment.